Speed up creation of unit tests

 Unit tests are indispensable, but they are also very verbose – every test fixture requires a properly decorated class, every test case – its own method.
 Also, you may find yourself typing

 Let’s see if we can shorten the time necessary to create unit tests by using ReSharper's code templates.
 We are going to start by creating a file template, which is a way for ReSharper to create a whole file at once.
 First, let’s open up the menu item.
 We are presented with the following:

 Pressing the New Template button, we can define a whole template for a test fixture.
 You can use concrete types and implementations, but we are going to follow general NUnit conventions below:

-Now if we want to use this template to create a unit test fixture, we can right-click on a project and select.
+Now if we want to use this template to create a unit test fixture, we can right-click a project and select.
 We are presented with the following dialog:

-We can select our ‘Test Fixture’ here and additionally tick the 'Add to quicklist' so that the template is added quick access list for all C# projects and we have it the menu without selecting .
+We can select our ‘Test Fixture’ here and additionally tick the 'Add to quicklist' so that the template is added to the quick access list for all C# projects and we have it the menu without selecting .

 Clicking OK in the dialog creates the following file:

 The attributes can, of course, be customized to your preferred unit testing framework.